alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

     - Modified `style.css` to make the main container flexible (`max-width: 90vw`) and increase the gap between columns to `4rem`.
     - Updated the grid layout for wider screens to `2fr 1fr` to give more space to the input section.
     - Implemented a sorting function in `script.js` to ensure the interest breakdown tiers are always displayed in ascending numerical order.
-- **Phase 3 Complete: Fixed Allocation Logic**
+- **Phase 3 Complete: Fixed Allocation Logic (Globally Optimal)**
-  - Refactored the `findOptimalAllocation` function in `calculator.js` to correctly implement a marginal rate allocation strategy that respects tiered dependencies.
+  - The `findOptimalAllocation` function in `calculator.js` has been significantly refactored to ensure a *globally* optimal allocation.
-  - The new logic iteratively selects the best available tier from any bank, ensuring a truly optimal distribution of funds.
+  - The new logic now evaluates all possible subsets of active bank accounts.
+For each subset, it calculates the best possible interest, and then returns the allocation from the subset that yields the absolute highest return.
-  - Updated the Jest test suite in `__tests__/script.test.js` with new scenarios and corrected expected values to validate the new algorithm.
+  - This approach solves a critical bug where including a lower-yield account (even if active) could lead to a suboptimal overall result.
+The algorithm can now intelligently discard a less beneficial account to maximize total interest.
-  - All tests are now passing, confirming the accuracy of the core calculation engine.
+  - A new, specific test case (`__tests__/optimal_allocation.test.js`) was created to codify this exact scenario and verify the fix.
+All tests are passing.

 ## Next Steps